Change in Drive-up Confession Times - Saturday 3:30pm to 4:30pm

 Use FORMED on-line or other resources to help you stay connected to the faith.

 CONFESSIONS: If you would like to go to confession this Saturday, Fr.
-Maxy will hear confessions outside the church at 4:00PM on Saturdays except Holy Saturday.
+Maxy will hear confessions outside the church at 3:30PM - 4:30PM on Saturdays.
 Father will be outside by the bell tower and parishioners will stay in their vehicle.
 There will be a respectful distance between cars to maintain privacy of the confession.
 This is in compliance with Church regulations as well as state requirements at this time.

 DAILY MASS READINGS